 A computer where an instance of the MySQL Cluster Manager agent runs.

 Package.
-A copy of the MySQL cluster software.
-This should include the binary executables needed to run the cluster processes of the desired types on a given host.
-The simplest way to make sure that this is done is to place a copy of the entire MySQL Cluster distribution on each computer that you intend to use as a cluster host.
+A copy of the MySQL NDB Cluster software.
+This includes the binary executables needed to run the cluster processes of the desired types on a given host.
+The simplest way to make sure that this is done is to place a copy of the entire MySQL NDB Cluster distribution on each computer that you intend to use as a cluster host.

 Client.
 The MySQL Cluster Manager client is a software application that allows a user to connect to MySQL Cluster Manager and perform administrative tasks, such as (but not limited to): creating, starting, and stopping clusters; obtaining cluster and cluster process status reports; getting cluster configuration information and setting cluster configuration attributes.